lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/prepare-atcs-for-flat-fields-procedure.rst

 Precondition
 =============
-Be sure you have run previously the following procedure in the :ref:`daytime checkout <AT-Daytime-Checkout-Daytime-Checkout>` in ATQueue-love:
+Be sure you have run previously the following procedure in the :ref:`daytime checkout <AuxTel-DayTime-Operations-Daytime-Checkout>` in ATQueue-love: